-Receivables are presented as current assets, except those maturing later than twelve months after the balance sheet date which are classified as non-current assets.
+Other receivables are presented as current assets, except those maturing later than twelve months after the balance sheet date which are classified as non-current assets.

-Receivables (excluding prepayments) are recognised at their transaction price excluding transaction costs, if any.
+Other receivables (excluding prepayments) are recognised at their transaction price excluding transaction costs, if any.
 Transaction costs are recognised as expenditure in the statement of financial activities as incurred.
 Prepayments are initially recognised at the amount paid in advance for the economic resources expected to be received in the future.